kdave/btrfsmaintenance/README.md

 * the trim commands might not have an effect and are up to the device, eg. a block range too small or other constraints that may differ by device type/vendor/firmware
+* the default configuration is *off* because of the the system fstrim.timer

 ### defrag ###